 The 3 most beautiful hikes around Innsbruck (day tours)

-The Goethe Path (German= Goetheweg) is undoubtedly the most beautiful and panoramic trail with direct access to Innsbruck’s city centre.
+With direct access to Innsbruck’s city centre, the Goethe path (in German, Goetheweg) is undoubtedly the most beautiful and panoramic trail.
 In 30 minutes you will be beamed from shopping into an alpine adventure!

-Suddenly you are in the calm nature, the wind whistles around your ears – on one side you hold on to the rock, on the other the deep abyss yawns 1600 metres down to the Inn.
+Suddenly, you are in the calm wild nature, the wind whistling around your ears – on one side you hold on to the rock face, on the other the deep abyss yawns, 1600 metres down to the Inn river.

-From the mountain station of the Nordkettenbahn – Hafelekar turn right directly into the Goetheweg and always follow the signs to the Pfeishütte.
+From the Hafelekar mountain station, turn right and walk directly into Goetheweg street.
+Follow the signs to the Pfeishütte(huts).

-Tip: Stay overnight in the Pfeishut (German= Pfeishütte) and follow another mountain tour in the Karwendel.
+Tip: Stay overnight in the Pfeis hut (German= Pfeishütte) and then link onto another mountain tour in the Karwendel.